turlucode/ros-docker-gui/README.md

 ## Supported CUDA and cuDNN versions

-To see the supported versions of CUDA/cuDDN of a specific ROS version run:
+To see the supported versions of CUDA/cuDDN for a specific ROS version use:
 ```sh
 turludock which cuda ROS_CODENAME
 ```